Planning for Freight and Logistics

 Addressing air quality presents a fantastic opportunity to not only reduce pollution levels in the city, but to open up new economic development and regeneration opportunities within the green economy for alternative fuels, new vehicle and product design, and manufacture supply chains in line with the Government’s Industrial Strategy.

-We are inviting businesses to complete our survey (closing date 9 October 2017) and to work with us towards positive solutions which we hope will lead to cost savings and more sustainable business operations.
+We are inviting businesses to work with us towards positive solutions which we hope will lead to cost savings and more sustainable business operations.

 We have also developed a Delivery and Service Plan assessment tool to help you assess and review your business delivery needs.
 The tool will help improve the efficiency of freight in Birmingham, and help cut costs for freight operators and the businesses they serve.